goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 Container objects
 ~~~~~~~~~~~~~~~~~

-In this section, we will explore one of the main concepts in
+In this section we will explore one of the main concepts in BlueBream
-BlueBream called **container object**.
-As mentioned earlier,
+called **container object**.
+As mentioned earlier BlueBream use an
-BlueBream use an object database called ZODB to store your Python
+object database called ZODB to store your Python objects.
+You can
+think of an object database as a container which contains objects,
+the inner object may be another container which contains other
 objects.
-You can think of object database as a container which
-contains objects, the inner object may be another container which
-contains other objects.

 The object hierarchy may look like this::